jbaron/qx-parser/README.md

 Introduction
 ============
 This application generates a TypeScript declaration file for the Qooxdoo framework.
-It uses the API files (JSON format) of Qooxdo to do so.
+It uses the API files (JSON format) of Qooxdoo to do so.

-Please note that the generated delcaration file is not 100% OK and still need a few manual tweaks to compile correctly and be usable in your project.
+Please note that the generated declaration file is not 100% OK and still need a few manual tweaks to compile correctly and be usable in your project.

 If you are just interested in using the Qooxdoo within a typescript project, better to use the project qx-typed.
 This project has a fully functional declaration file and also some glue so you can start right away.